TadasBaltrusaitis/CLM-framework/Readme.txt

 ./lib
-	local - the actual meat of the code where the relevant computer vision algorithms reside CLM - The CLM, CLNF and CLM-Z algorithms
-	3rdParty - place for 3rd party libraries
-		boost - prepackaged relevant parts of the boost library OpenCV3.0 - prepackaged OpenCV 3.0 beta library that is used extensively internally to provide support for basic computer vision functionallity dlib - a header only dlib library (includes the face detector used for in-the-wild images) ./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
+	local - the actual meat of the code where the relevant computer vision algorithms reside CLM - The CLM, CLNF and CLM-Z algorithms FaceAnalyser - some useful code for extracting features for facial analysis 3rdParty - place for 3rd party libraries boost - prepackaged relevant parts of the boost library OpenCV3.0 - prepackaged OpenCV 3.0 beta library that is used extensively internally to provide support for basic computer vision functionallity dlib - a header only dlib library (includes the face detector used for in-the-wild images) tbb - prepackaged tbb code, library files and dll's ./exe - the runner and executables that show how to use the libraries for facial expression and head pose tracking, these best demonstrate how to use the libraries
 	SimpleCLM/ - running clm, clnf or clm-z if depth is supplied, alternatively running CLNF and CLM from a connected webcam SimpleCLMImg/ - running clm or clm-z on a images, individual or in a folder